-d.
-The contractor shall submit a Standard Operating Procedures (SOP) document to Buyer within 20 days of contract award unless otherwise specified in the contract.
-The SOP must be prepared in accordance with the NSM, NISPOM, and any other the requirements provided by Buyer.
+(d) The contractor shall submit a Standard Operating Procedures (SOP) document to the cognizant Buyer's customer Program Security Officer (PSO) within 30 days of contract award unless otherwise specified in the contract.
+The SOP must be prepared in accordance with the Buyer's customer Security Manual, NISPOM, and the requirements specified in the DD Form 254 and the List of Applicable IT-IA- IM Documents attached referenced/attached to the DD254 of this contract.

-e.
-Classification levels of the association, work, hardware, and reports under this contract and associated security requirements are set forth in the attached DD Form 254.
+(e) Classification levels of the association, work, hardware, and reports under this contract and associated security requirements are set forth in the attached DD Form 254.
 The contractor shall maintain all modified and/or fabricated hardware at the proper classification level(s) and physical security environment(s).

-f.
-The contractor agrees to permit the necessary polygraph interview of contractor and subcontractor personnel requiring access to SCI information.
-It is understood that the polygraph interview will be limited to counterintelligence issues.
+(f) The contractor agrees to permit the necessary polygraph interview of contractor and subcontractor personnel requiring access to SCI information.

-g.
-The Government shall be afforded full, free, and uninhibited access to all facilities, installations, technical capabilities, operations, documentation, records, and data bases for the purpose of assessing the efficacy and efficiency of the contractor's safeguards against threats and hazards to the availability, integrity, and confidentiality of CUSTOMER information.
+(g) The Government shall be afforded full, free, and uninhibited access to all facilities, installations, technical capabilities, operations, documentation, records, and data bases for the purpose of assessing the efficacy and efficiency of the contractor's safeguards against threats and hazards to the availability, integrity, and confidentiality of Buyer's customer information.

-h.
-Seller is responsible for providing security oversight and ensuring an effective security program for all subcontractor relationships that are formed as the result of this contract.
-Seller shall include provisions in all subcontracts that substantially conform to the requirements of this clause.
+(h) The prime contractor is responsible for providing security oversight and ensuring an effective security program for all subcontractor relationships that are formed as the result of this contract.
+The prime contractor shall include provisions in all subcontracts that substantially conform to the requirements of this clause.

-i.
-If any provision of the contract conflicts with the security instructions issued by Buyer, the contractor shall notify Buyer, who will resolve the conflicts.
+(i) If any provision of the contract conflicts with the security instructions issued by the Contracting Officer, the contractor shall notify the Contracting Officer who will resolve the conflicts.
 When security regulations are in conflict, the contractor shall follow the most restrictive guidance and immediately refer the matter to the Contracting Officer for resolution.

-j.
-Seller shall not disseminate in any manner technology or other program information prior to PSO evaluation and determination of appropriate security classification and control.
-Dissemination of classified program information to other Government agencies or to contractor personnel other than those specifically assigned to this contract is prohibited unless approved in writing by the PSO and the Contracting Officer, provided through Buyer.
+(f) The contractor shall not disseminate in any manner technology or other program information prior to PSO evaluation and determination of appropriate security classification and control.
+Dissemination of classified program information to other Government agencies or to contractor personnel other than those specifically assigned to this contract is prohibited unless approved in writing in advance of the release by the PSO and the Contracting Officer.

-k.
-The contractor shall report security and compliance status as directed by the Government, through Buyer.
+(k) The contractor shall report security and compliance status in in accordance with the direction provided in the DD254.